GvozdevLeonid/python_bladerf/README.md

 python_bladerf is a cython wrapper for [bladerf](https://github.com/Nuand/bladeRF).
 It also contains some additional tools.

 Before installing python_bladerf library, you must have bladerf host software installed.
 Because this library uses dynamic linking with an existing library file.
+Minimum libbladeRF version: 2.5.5

-You can install this library using
+For windows users please use [additional steps](#installation-on-windows) to install python_bladerf You can install this library using
 ```
 pip install git+https://github.com/GvozdevLeonid/python_bladerf.git